openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

   refers to an accessible function (:ref:`Function Declarations`), or to a set of accessible overloaded functions.

-  In this case, all accessible functions are *potentially applicable candidates*, and :ref:`Overload Resolution` is used to select the function to call.
+  In this case, all accessible functions are *potentially applicable candidates*.
+  :ref:`Overload Resolution` is used to select the function to call.
   If *overload resolution* can definitely select a single function, then this function is called.
-  Otherwise (i.e., if there is no function to call, or if ambiguity is caused by more than one applicable functions available), a :index:`compile-time error` occurs.
+  Otherwise (i.e., if there is no function to call, or if there is ambiguity caused where more than one applicable function is available), a :index:`compile-time error` occurs.

 - All other forms of expression.

   In this case, *overload resolution* is not required as the expression determines the entity to call unambiguously.
-See :ref:`Compatibility of Call Arguments` for the semantic checks to be performed.
+Semantic check is performed in accordance with :ref:`Compatibility of Call Arguments`.

 .. index::
    overload resolution